yosefsadek/Flashcards-App/README.md

 ### How does it work?

-When you start, it picks a random question and it's answer, it shows you the question then you can preview it's answer or choose a random one, and you can add, delete questions and their answers.
+When you start, it picks a random question and its answer, it shows you the question then you can preview it's answer or choose a random one, and you can add, and delete questions and their answers.

-### Where it stores the data?
+### Where does it store the data?

 The App stores the data on the client side, on the localStorage.